 Whether imarketsLive is a pyramid scheme or not, really depends on whether the products they’re selling have tangible value and are used by those who purchase them.

-If the products are themselves just a smokescreen to disguise the business from being an obvious recruitment scheme, then it could be in danger of being a pyramid scheme.
+If the products are themselves just a smokescreen to disguise the business from being an obvious recruitment scheme….
+Then imarketsLive could be in danger of being a Pyramid scheme.

 There are many who believe all MLM’s are nothing but pyramid schemes in disguise and are calling for them all to be made illegal.

-This arises when the products become secondary to the recruiting of others into the business – or even irrelevant.
+This arises when the products become secondary to the recruiting of others into the business – or even irrelevant eventually.